Waiting listsPRINT PAGE

 - Waiting lists do not apply for groups listed under priority access.

-Information on waiting times at particular locations around Victoria is available from the Department of Health Victorian Health Services Performance website.
+Information on waiting times for dental care around Victoria is available from the Department of Health Victorian Health Services Performance website.

 Average length of wait for public dental care state-wide